wmiller4/python-venv-switcher/README.md

     pyproject.toml
 ```

-## Known Issues
+## Commands

+### Activate Python Environment

+Manually trigger the environment resolution for the current file.
+Run this command if the environment has changed, such as after running `poetry env use`.

+### Reset Venv Switcher Cache

+Re-check for supported virtual environment providers and forget previously resolved environments.
-You must reload this extension after installing a supported Python tool.
+Run this command after installing a supported environment provider, such as Poetry.
-(Available tools are checked when the extension is first activated.)
+(Providers are checked when the extension is first activated, and when the Custom Provider setting is modified.)

-If the environment for a given file has changed, the `Activate Python Environment` command must be run.

-Manually created virtual environments are currently not supported.

-## Release Notes

-### 0.3.1

-Update readme.

-### 0.3.0

-Add ability to configure location of Python tests based on project root.

-### 0.2.0

-Fix an issue where unavailable tools were still considered available when checking for environments.

-Add logging.

-### 0.1.1

-Add extension icon.

-### 0.1.0

-Initial release.